wejs/we/README.md

 # We.js ;) *beta*

-> For about and infos see: http://wejs.org/
+> For about and examples see: http://wejs.org/

 Status:  **in development**